sriprasanth1122/Full-Stack-Course/README.md

 Class3 : Functions and its types

 class4 : ES% vs ES6
-           let and cont,
+          a. let and cont,
-           spread and rest operator (20 & 42),
+          b. spread and rest operator (20 & 42),
-           object and array destructuring (70 & 94),
+          c. object and array destructuring (70 & 94),
+          d.
 Template litrals (114)

 Class5 : OOP (Object Oriented Programing)
           a.
 Object litrals (14)